WasatchPhotonics/ENLIGHTEN/docs/ARCHITECTURE.md

 This package contains classes relating to the primary on-screen graph in Scope view (more-or-less).

-- `Cursor`: supports a single red vertical "cursor" which can be dragged back and forth across the graph, providing the exact x-coordinate on the StatusBar and y-coordinate on the widget.
+- `CursorFeature`: supports a single red vertical "cursor" which can be dragged back and forth across the graph, providing the exact x-coordinate on the StatusBar and y-coordinate on the widget.
 We should probably make _both_ coordinates optional fields on the StatusBar, and display both on the widget.

 - `EmissionLamps`: not sure if this is actually used -- was for an earlier version with built-in wavelength calibration.
 That was deliberately removed so that all units would be calibrated through one process (WPSC).
 Most of what this provided is now available through plugins/Prod/EmissionLines anyway.

-- **`Graph`**: encapsulates control of the center-screen graph, so was originally essentially a Singleton.
+- **`GraphFeature`**: encapsulates control of the center-screen graph, so was originally essentially a Singleton.
 More recently, I think it now also controls the optional "Plugin" graph, meaning there may be two instances.
 Hasn't really been refactored to make that more obvious / convenient.

 - `GridFeature`: AKA "Caleb's Feature", a quick shortcut to enable the graph grid (otherwise available by right-clicking on the pyqtgraph)

 - `PresetFeature`: a new feature allowing the current settings of a half-dozen "Feature" objects providing various acquisition parameters and post-processing options to be saved under a handy label (i.e. "Clear liquid vials", "White powder stand-off" etc).
 Note that plug-ins can register too, such that plugin state can be instantly reset to one of several named presets.

 - `RamanShiftCorrectionFeature`: responsible for applying [ASTM E1840-96(2022)](https://www.astm.org/e1840-96r22.html), a session-level x-axis offset correction which is deliberately not persisted to either EEPROM